HiveTalk/hivetalksfu/README.md

 [![AGPLv3](public/images/AGPLv3.png)](LICENSE)

-HiveTalk SFU is free and open-source under the terms of AGPLv3 (GNU Affero General Public License v3.0).
+HiveTalk Vanilla is free and open-source under the terms of AGPLv3 (GNU Affero General Public License v3.0).
 Please `respect the license conditions`, In particular `modifications need to be free as well and made available to the public`.
 Get a quick overview of the license at [Choose an open source license](https://choosealicense.com/licenses/agpl-3.0/).

 </details>